At the controls of United Airlines 747-400 N117UA

 San Francisco International Airport

 My parents met on a ski lift in Crested Butte, Colorado, and I think that that kind of chance meeting imbued a certain genetic wanderlust in me.
-I flew for the first time two months after I was born — Newark to Denver-Stapleton on a United Airlines Douglas DC-8 — to show me off to their friends.
+My first flight was two months after I was born — Newark to Denver-Stapleton on a United Airlines Douglas DC-8 — to show me off to their friends.
 From there, it’s never really stopped.

-Right now, one of my priorities has been roadtrips and off-road adventures with my Land Rovers.
+Right now, one of my priorities has been roadtrips and off-road adventures with my Land Rovers, especially exploring the American West.
 My mother bought a Land Rover Discovery in 1994 when they came out in North America, and I’ve been in love with the marque ever since.
-I have a 1994 Discovery, a 1994 Range Rover Classic, and a project Range Rover Classic/Series IIA “Hybrid”, and they’re the primary drivers of my domestic adventures.
-In addition, I’ve built some tech advice into this site for Land Rover owners, and some of my Land Rover-focused blogs feature the trials and tribulations of daily driving quarter-century-old vehicles.
+I have a 1994 Discovery, a 1994 Range Rover Classic, and a project Range Rover Classic/Series IIA “Hybrid,” and they’re the primary drivers of my North American adventures.
+I’ve also developed a network of Land Rover friends across the continent, and I’ve been doing more fly-drive trips with them lately.

-I also have a strong passion for lighthouses, and over the past 19 years I’ve seen over 470 around the world, including over half of the 715 lights in the United States.
-I’ve got a great network of lighthouse friends I travel around the country with.
-We’re part of a few hundred extremely hardcore lighthouse enthusiasts, who will spare no effort and almost no expense to see a light.
-Since I hit the tipping point of American lights, I’ve been focusing my travelling a bit more on what I call “The Quest,” and my vacations are planned a little more now to incorporate new lights when I can.
+I also have a strong passion for lighthouses, and over the past 19 years I’ve seen almost 500 around the world, including over half of the approximately 700 lights in the United States.
+There’s a network of a few hundred extremely hardcore lighthouse enthusiasts, who will spare no effort and almost no expense to see a light.
+I’ve had adventures with these friends across the country, and as I’ve hit the tipping point I’ve become more focused on advancing the goal to see every American lighthouse.

 On the home front, I live in exurban central New Jersey and work in New York City.
 Both places are very important to me, and I feel some kind of ownership over both…a Homegrown Jersey Boy and Bridge-and-Tunnel New Yorker.
 My family has been tied to this area since the 1630s; as each branch came to America over the centuries, they never left the region.
 This connection has given me a commitment to historic preservation at the local level at home as a volunteer on my town’s Historic Sites Committee.